yetulaxman/containers-workflows/_hands-on/day1/Hello-world-docker.md

 ## Launch an instance using play-with-docker
 [![Try in PWD](https://cdn.rawgit.com/play-with-docker/stacks/cff22438/assets/images/button.png)](http://labs.play-with-docker.com/).

-You need [DockerHub](https://hub.docker.com/)credentials to work with PWD.
+You need [DockerHub](https://hub.docker.com/) credentials to work with PWD.
 Within PWD webpage, create a session for this tutorial.
 Click on **+ add new instance** and a terminal like instance should be generated on the right.

 ## Spin up a hello-world Container